debg48/Rasengan/README.md

-# A simple GAN for anime face generation
+# A modified DCGAN for anime face generation